BhaskarPeruri/DAO_DApp/README.md

 ﻿# Decentralized Autonomous Organization(DAO)

-An organization on a blockchain represented by a set of rules encoded as a computer program that  is transparent controlled by organization members and not  influenced by a central government.
+An organization on a blockchain represented by a set of rules encoded as a computer program that  is transparent controlled by organization members and not  influenced by a central authority.

 # Functions of DAO DApp